go.to//

 Mamma Mia on Broadway

 On October 18th, 2001 "Mamma Mia" opened on Broadway in New York.
-Both Björn and Benny attended the premiere
+Both Björn and Benny attended the premiere.

-Eighteen years after the premiere the musical was set up in Swedish in Stockholm on 23 February 2002.
-The Swedish version of the musical was totally different to the English one.
+The Swedish version of the musical was quite different to the English version.
 Some songs disappeared and some new songs came.
-Tommy Körberg played Anatolij and he was by the way the only singer who even performed in the first version of "Chess" in 1984-1986 both on the album and stage.
+Tommy Körberg played Anatolij and he was by the way the only singer who even performed in the first version of "Chess" in 1984-1986 both on album and on stage.
 Florence was played, not unexpectedly, by Helen Sjöholm, Svetlana by Josefin Nilsson and Freddy by Anders Ekborg.

 Chess på svenska - 2 CD